Article I, Organization

 D. Provide proof of enrollment It is understood that, in connection with the implementation of this policy, the walk-in fee does not entitle students, taking advantage of it, to any meals for which others have paid.
 Meals are allowed at the discretion of the President Elect.

-Section 7.
-Any member may apply to the Membership Committee for a change in his/her membership status.
+Section 8.
+Any member may apply to the Membership Committee for a change in his/her/their membership status.
 Membership shall not be transferable or assignable.

 B. The Board of Directors considering reports of the Treasurer; the Membership Committee Chairperson; the Site Chairperson; or any Member, may recommend changes in the membership fees and annual dues schedule to the Membership.